tldr-pages/tldr/pages/common/nth.md

 # nth

-> Name That Hash - Instantly name the type of any hash!
+> Name That Hash - Instantly name the type of any hash.
 > More information: <https://github.com/hashpals/name-that-hash>.

 - Name a hash: